Kiddie ride: Video game hybrids

-These rides are a hybrid of kiddie ride and arcade video games.
-The rides usually incorporate a video display and, while the motion is synchronized to the events happening on the screen, the ride will start and end following the events on the screen.
+These rides are a hybrid of kiddie rides and arcade video games.
+The rides usually incorporate a video display, and while the motion is synchronized to the events happening on the screen, the ride will start and end following the events on the screen.
 The ride is usually interactive and there are push-buttons to allow the rider to interact with the on-screen actions.

 These rides should not be mistaken for simulators, which reproduce the action of a video game without offering further interactivity.
-Furthermore, the video-game hybrid is time-based and ends at a pre-determined time, regardless of the actions of the user.

-An example of a hybrid ride would be the Waku Waku Sonic Patrol Car ride and other waku-waku and wanpaku series of rides released by Sega Japan.
-Another example is a Mario Kart ride manufactured by OMC Electronics Ltd. of Tewkesbury, Gloucestershire and licensed to Nintendo which features Mario climbing on the back of the kid's seat and plays the DIC Super Mario World theme song when it is ridden.
+Furthermore, the video-game hybrid is time-based and ends at a predetermined time, regardless of the actions of the user.
+An example of a hybrid ride would be the Waku Waku Sonic Patrol Car ride and other waku-waku and wanpaku series of rides manufactured by Sega.